awsdocs/aws-cli-user-guide/doc_source/cliv2-migration.md

 ## AWS CLI version 2 currently does not support the `[plugins]` section in AWS `config` file<a name="cliv2-migration-profile-plugins"></a>

-At this time, AWS CLI version 2 does not support the `[plugins]` section of the `~/.aws/config` file\.
-Current plugins that you used with version 1 will not work, and can cause failures\.
-We recommend that you remove the section or rename the section to that the AWS CLI can't find it until plugin support for version 2 is enabled\.
+AWS CLI version 2 does not support the `[plugins]` section of the `~/.aws/config` file\.
+Version 1 plugins do not work in version 2, and can cause failures\.
+We recommend that you either remove the section or rename it\.